 Caesar: The writers couldn't give her a drinking problem, a more neutral dilemma?
-Donna: Her flaws are body image as opposed to gender-neutral addictions in equally brilliant characters for a reason-like prescription drug use in House or sex addition and alcoholism in Mad Men or methamphetamine production in Breaking Bad or running a drug cartel in The Wire or selling alcohol during prohibition in Boardwalk Empire.
-We're sitting around talking about Brenda's problems in relation to expectations of appropriate female thinking and behavior, airing our grievances with such characterizations.
-That's the reason.
-It pisses us off.
-It makes us less complacent in watching television.220 conversation with her external struggles to illustrate that women have to fight for credibility in every sphere, every day, and, moreover, that they have been doing that for a very long timeeven in the past when other female heroines sent messages of women's liberation.
+Donna: Her flaws are body image as opposed to gender-neutral addictions in equally brilliant characters for a reason-like prescription drug use in House or sex addition and alcoholism in Mad Men or methamphetamine production in Breaking Bad or running a drug cartel in The Wire

+These and other participants also insist that Brenda's internal struggles are presented in conversation with her external struggles to illustrate that women have to fight for credibility in every sphere, every day, and, moreover, that they have been doing that for a very long time-even in the past when other female heroines sent messages of women's liberation.
 Although they agree that such themes raise awareness, they disagree over whether they are appealing or even relevant for women viewers in the aughts.